hushfile/hushfile/API.md

 GET /api/ip
 -------------
 `/api/ip?fileid=abcdef`
 This request returns a jsob blob with two fields, `fileid` and `uploadip`. `uploadip` is a comma seperated list of all IPs that have uploaded one or more chunks of the given `fileid`.
 Note that it does not require a valid password to get the uploader ips of a given fileid.
-This is a feature.

 GET /api/exists
 ----------------